NVIDIA/TensorRT-LLM/examples/llm-api/README.md

 pip install -r requirements.txt
 ```

-Here is a simple example to show how to use the HLAPI:
+Here is a simple example to show how to use the LLMAPI:

 Firstly, import the `LLM` and `SamplingParams` from the `tensorrt_llm` package, and create an LLM object with a HuggingFace (HF) model directly.
 Here we use the TinyLlama model as an example, `LLM` will download the model from the HuggingFace model hub automatically.
 You can also specify local models, either in HF format, TensorRT-LLM engine format or TensorRT-LLM checkpoint format.